-The Presbyterian Hunger Program (PHP), a ministry of the Presbyterian Church (U.S.A.), works to alleviate hunger and eliminate its causes, responding with compassion and justice poor and hungry people in local communities, in the United States and throughout the world.
+The Presbyterian Hunger Program (PHP), a ministry of the Presbyterian Church (U.S.A.), works to alleviate hunger and eliminate its causes, responding with compassion and justice to poor and hungry people in local communities, in the United States and throughout the world.

 PHP provides grants for direct food relief, development assistance, public policy advocacy, hunger education, and lifestyle integrity.
-PHP's Joining Hands Against Hunger offers a new strategy for wholistic international hunger ministry; Enough for Everyone provides concrete ways for congregations to act PC(USA) as faithful disciples in the global economy; the Food & Faith initiative brings awareness about the need to build food systems that are socially just and sustain the integrity of God's creation.
+PHP's Joining Hands Against Hunger offers a new strategy for wholistic international hunger ministry; Enough for Everyone provides concrete ways for congregations to act as faithful disciples in the global economy, the Food & Faith initiative disciples in the global economy; the Food & Faith initiative brings awareness about the need to build food systems that are socially just and sustain the integrity of God's creation.